Nikhil-sha/Notes/README.md

 # Notes.
-this is a test readme file
-hsisksk sjjsjei jsisis jjsjeijs kstvrpa hstwvw gs hsu
+Notes is a site to showcase physics notes.